Inedo/inedo-docs/Content/proget/api/licenses/create.md

 Not working as of ProGet version 2023.22
 :::

-*Create License* is available as both a `pgutil` command and an HTTP Request, and will create a license, with the properties defined by a [LicenseInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/LicenseInfo.cs) object in the body of the request.
+*Create License* is available as both a `pgutil` command and an HTTP Request, and will create a license.

 :::(Info) (🚀 Quick Example: Creating a license with pgutil) This example will create the license `ABC License 1.0` with the ID `ABC-1.0`: